 - Contact an experienced car accident attorney as soon as possible after your crash.
 He can guide you through the process of filing a claim, investigate your accident, collect the evidence you will need and negotiate your settlement.

-Were you or a loved one injured in an auto accident?
-Call the Parker Law Firm today to schedule your free Complimentary Strategy Session to learn how our legal team can help you file your claim and negotiate your settlement.
+Were you or a loved one injured in an auto accident in the Bedford, Arlington, or Euless area?
+Call the Parker Law Firm today at 817.440.3888 to schedule your free Complimentary Strategy Session to learn how our legal team can help you file your claim and negotiate your settlement.